-If you’re struggling with this situation, don’t despair!
+If you’re struggling with this situation, don’t lose hope!
 Even if you’re shopping for pet health insurance and your pet has a pre-existing condition, you do have options.

 Just because your pet has a pre-existing condition doesn’t mean you don’t qualify for pet insurance, nor does it mean you should forgo obtaining insurance.
 You should still enroll in pet insurance even though your pet has a pre-existing condition.
 If your dog or cat develops any other illness, or gets into an accident, not being covered could lead to significant out-of-pocket costs to get your pet the care they need.

 PRO TIP: Pawlicy Advisor intelligently scans the fine print of over 300+ insurance comparison options to find the ideal pet insurance plan for you.
 It’s completely free, completely customized toward you and your pet, and amazingly powerful.
 I highly recommend you use Pawlicy Advisor’s insurance recommendation engine.

 (The plan Pawlicy Advisor recommended for me and my cat, Greyson, is nearly identical to the one I’m currently using… except Pawlicy Advisor’s recommendation is 42% cheaper, and 55% cheaper than average!)